thesuhas/CS302-SE-Notes/Unit 2/Software Architecture.md

 - **Deployment Structure** shows how software is assigned to hardware and what communication paths are used.
 Allows engineer to reason out performance, data integrity, security, among others.
 - **Implementation Structure** shows how software is mapped to file system in various system environments.
-- **Work Assignment** shows how work is assigned and what knowledge is neede where.
+- **Work Assignment** shows how work is assigned and what knowledge is needed where.

 ### Kruchens (4 + 1) View